danvergara/dblab/README.md

   <img style="float: right;" src="assets/gopher-dblab.png" alt="dblab logo"/  width=200>
 </p>

-__Interactive client for PostgreSQL and MySQL.__
+__Interactive client for PostgreSQL, MySQL and SQLite3.__

 ## Overview

-dblab is a fast and lightweight interactive terminal based UI application for PostgreSQL and MySQL, written in Go and works on OSX, Linux and Windows machines.
-Main idea behind using Go for backend development is to utilize ability of the compiler to produce zero-dependency binaries for multiple platforms. dblab was created as an attempt to build very simple and portable application to work with local or remote PostgreSQL/MySQL databases.
+dblab is a fast and lightweight interactive terminal based UI application for PostgreSQL, MySQL and SQLite3, written in Go and works on OSX, Linux and Windows machines.
+Main idea behind using Go for backend development is to utilize ability of the compiler to produce zero-dependency binaries for multiple platforms. dblab was created as an attempt to build very simple and portable application to work with local or remote PostgreSQL/MySQL/SQLite3 databases.

 ## Features